DuttonLab/kvasir/README.md

 ### BLAST Searching

-This is the meat of the analysis, and to make it work you need one more tool - [BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK279671/) command line tools.
+To make the next part work you need one more thing - the [BLAST+](https://www.ncbi.nlm.nih.gov/books/NBK279671/) command line tools.
 This needs to be installed and accessible from your `$PATH`.
 In other words, you should be able to run `which blastn` and get a path spit back at you.
 If not - do some googling.
+I can't help you.

 Assuming this is working (you've still got `mongod` running right?), it's time to start blasting.
 There are a couple of commands in the `blast.py` script.
 First, you've gotta make a blast database with all of the the genes in your database using `makedb`.
 This command will make 3 files, in the current directory by default, or in the directory you specify with `-b`